joszamama/dp2-project/README.txt

 # they accept any liabilities with respect to them.

 This is Acme Planner, our D02 project in Design & Testing II.

-The link to our GitHub repositoryur is: https://github.com/joszamama/dp2-project
+The link to our GitHub repository is: https://github.com/joszamama/dp2-project